caylent-solutions/terraform-modules/docs/terraform-module-structure.md

 4. Write tests to verify your module's functionality.

+5. Configure test behavior in the test.config file.

-5. Run validation to ensure your module meets all requirements:
+6. Run validation to ensure your module meets all requirements:
    ```bash
    make module-validate MODULE_PATH=your-new-module MODULE_TYPE=<module_type>
    ```